Jkwokhk/CS506/README.md

 <br>

 ## Word Cloud (BoW + Logistic Regression)
 Using a BoW-based Logistic Regression model, we generated a word cloud highlighting the words that **most strongly pushed reviews toward a recommendation**.
 Larger words indicate a higher positive influence.
-Words like “stealth” and  "story" are emphasized — suggesting that positively perceived gameplay elements tend to dominate in recommended reviews.
+Words like "stealth" and  "story" are emphasized — suggesting that positively perceived gameplay elements tend to dominate in recommended reviews.

 ## Top Informative Words (BoW + LogReg)
 This BoW-based coefficient bar chart complements the word cloud by showing both **positive and negative sentiment drivers**.
-It confirms that criticisms related to monetization and content delivery (e.g., “microtransactions,” “dlc,” “com,” “shame”) are some of the strongest predictors of negative sentiment.
+It confirms that criticisms related to monetization and content delivery (e.g., "money," "cash," "potential," "repetitive") are some of the strongest predictors of negative sentiment.

 <div style="display: flex; justify-content: space-around;">
     <img src="assets/bow_logreg_wordcloud.png" alt="BoW Word Cloud for Positive Sentiment Words" width="45%">